Connecticut vacation rental tax guide

 Yes.
-Short-term rental operators registered with the Connecticut Department of Revenue are required to file returns each assigned filing period, regardless of whether you had any short-term rental income or any short-term rental taxes were collected.
+Short-term rental operators registered with the Connecticut Department of Revenue Services are required to file returns each assigned filing period, regardless of whether there was any short-term rental income or any short-term rental taxes were collected.
 Such returns are commonly known as “zero dollar returns.”
 Local tax authorities may have their own requirements.

 Yes.
-Many short-term rental hosts in Connecticut file several state and local lodging tax returns every year.
+Numerous short-term rental hosts in Connecticut file several state and local lodging tax returns every year.
 For many, filing solutions such as MyLodgeTax can relieve this burden.